 It will also give your child good practice, because they’ll likely need to do a lot more on their own in the coming years, and may not have you nearby to help.

 In addition to providing support during the application process, knowing how to prepare your kids for college costs is essential.
-If you’ve managed to save enough in a savings account or some other way, talk with your child about how far it will go and what they can use the money for.
+If you’ve been saving for your child’s college education, talk with them about how far it will go and what they can use the money for.

-Also, talk to them about student loans, both federal and private, and how to make good decisions about borrowing for education and living expenses.
+You may also want to talk to them about the different types of student loans, both federal and private, and how to make good decisions about borrowing for education and living expenses.

 Encourage them to apply for scholarships and/or grants first, and to work during school to help reduce how much they may need to borrow.